digitc1/AzLandingZone/docs/New-AzLandingZone.md

 ### EXAMPLE 1
 ```
-New-AzLandingZone
+New-AzLandingZone -managementGroup "landingZoneGroup"
 ```
-Install the default components of the Landing Zone with default values.
+Install the default components of the Landing Zone with default values in management group "landingZoneGroup".

 ### EXAMPLE 2
 ```